Store-Bought Picture Frames VS. Online Custom Picture Frames

 The Cost of Online Picture Frames vs. Store-Bought Frames

-While the common assumption that store-bought picture frames will be astronomically less expensive than custom-made frames purchased online, the cost for online picture frames and store-bought picture frames is actually fairly comparable when we’re talking about smaller, standard-sized frames made with higher-quality materials.
+While the common assumption that store-bought picture frames will be astronomically less expensive than custom frames online, the cost for online picture frames and store-bought picture frames is actually fairly comparable when we’re talking about smaller, standard-sized frames made with higher-quality materials.

 For instance, an 8” x 10” frame from our own site with a “Derby” style frame costs around $20.